 Globally, there are about 1.74 billion websites with less than 400 million of these estimated to be active.
 Nearly half of these are run by CMS like WordPress, Wix, Squarespace, Joomla, Drupal, or Shopify.
-When comparing two of the biggest CMS (content management systems) used for building websites, we are still talking about an estimated 160 million Wix and 455 million WordPress websites.

 But in this Wix vs WordPress comparison, we want to show you which is better if you want to run a business or become a freelancer.